 - Free trials are rare for premium privacy, but some providers offer money-back guarantees

 When you’re comparing providers, also pay attention to jurisdiction where the company is based and legal obligations that might require data retention.
 A strong no-logs policy and independent audits help you gauge trustworthiness.
+Is surfshark vpn available in india 2026

 How VPNs actually work in simple terms